JL710/workflowo/README.md

 Asks via command line for an input.
 The input will be used as the value.

-### Id
+### !Id
 Is able to be used on `!Input` Tags (on everything else as well).
-When using the yaml default, you have to input at every use.
-With `!Input` once.
+When using the yaml default id with inputs, you have to input at every use.
+With `!Input` only once.
 ```yaml
 IGNORE:
   - taken_input: &taken_input !Id ["taken_input", !Input "Input: "]